Last Updated on April 3, 2023 by Dave Farquhar

 The downside to CA is that it’s brittle and doesn’t have a lot of shear strength.
 You won’t pull it apart, but you can twist it apart fairly easily.

-There is a plastic-specific CA available, which I discussed previously.
+There is a plastic-specific CA available, which I’ve discussed previously.
 But for styrene models, it’s overkill.
-If you want to glue exotic plastics to styrene, it’s just what you need for that, but it’s not something you’ll be doing often.
+If you want to glue newer and more modern plastics to styrene, it’s just what you need for that, but it’s not something you’ll be doing often.

 Here’s my compliation of tips and tricks for CA.

-MEK is strong and bonds very quickly.
-It works by actually melting the plastic.
-And the dirty little secret is that you can buy MEK or lacquer thinner by the quart at any hardware store in the paint section.
+MEK is strong and bonds styrene very quickly.
+And the dirty little secret is that MEK is also the active ingredient in lacquer thinner.
+And you can buy MEK or lacquer thinner by the quart at any hardware store in the paint section.
 It’s by the paint thinner.
-So you don’t have to buy tiny little bottles of Tenax–a $10 quart of MEK will last years, if not a lifetime.
+So you don’t have to buy tiny 1-oz bottles of solvent-based model adhesives at $6 a pop.
+Instead, buy a $10 quart of MEK, which will replace 32 bottles, and save $180.
 Just apply a little MEK with a small paint brush, hold the pieces together, and capillary action and chemical reaction will do the rest.
 The bond is fast, permanent, and strong as the plastic.

 The downside to MEK is the fumes.
 Some people find them highly objectionable, and they’re not healthy either.
-Modeling master and chemistry professor Wayne Wesolowski says to always wear a respirator mask when using it, as it harms the liver and may cause cancer.
+Modeling master and chemistry professor Wayne Wesolowski says to always wear a respirator mask and work in a well ventilated area when using it, as it harms the liver and may cause cancer.
 For the same reason, you don’t want to get it on your hands.
+Wear rubber gloves when using MEK or another solvent-based adhesive.